swissi2000/Centroid-ProbeApp/docs/index.md

 ![](/images/pa002.PNG)

-This is the screen of the Boss Probing Cycle as an example where the start of the probing cycle is selected at the left side of the Boss:
+This is the screen of the Boss Probing Cycle as an example where the start of the probing cycle is selected at the left side of the Boss.
+Check out the chapter *Probing Cycles* below for screen shots and details about all supported Probing Cycles.

 ![](/images/pa003.PNG)